The best travel apps for Europe have practically eliminated the need for thick guide books and folders stuffed with printouts.

-Also, use Skyscanner to find the best Europe car rental rates available.
+Also, use Skyscanner to find the best European car rental rates available.

 Best Travel Apps for Europe Recommendations

-The problem (not problem) with Europe is there is so much to see and do, you have to be brutally focused.
+The problem (not a bad problem) with Europe is there is so much to see and do, you have to be brutally focused.

 Otherwise, you may miss some great stuff and spend too much time at overrated places–like standing in line.
 Blah.